adonisjs/legacy-docs/3.0/controllers.md

 ./ace make:controller User --resource
 ```

 `--resource` flag will create a resourceful controller.
-We will learn more about it in a minute.
+We will learn more about it in a while.

 Above command will create `UserController.js` file inside the Controllers directory.

-**app/Http/Controllers/UserController.js**
+##### app/Http/Controllers/UserController.js
 ```javascript
 class UserController {